DefiantLabs/cosmos-tax-cli/README.md

 In addition to indexing a chain, this tool also queries the indexed data to find all transactions associated with one or more addresses on a specific chain.

 **Note**: Work is actively being done on a more generalized Cosmos Indexer model.
-That work can be seen in the [Cosmos Tax CLI](https://github.com/DefiantLabs/cosmos-indexer) project.
+That work can be seen in the [Cosmos Indexer](https://github.com/DefiantLabs/cosmos-indexer) project.

 **Watch our Tool Overview and How-To Videos:**
 - [Overview of Cosmos Tax CLI](https://www.youtube.com/watch?v=Vx3t8uCnHqE)